BIM is becoming increasingly important within the construction and building industry; utilised in mega projects through to smaller commercial builds.

 - On 22 June 2018, the NSW government issued a 10 point commitment to the construction sector.
 The commitment paid close attention to procuring and managing jobs in a more collaborative way and embracing innovative approaches such as BIM, adopting it as a standard feature of major project procurement.
 Our comments on the 10 point plan are here.

 - The NSW Government also mandated the use of BIM for Sydney Metro Northwest, previously known as the North West Rail Link.
 It is an AU$8.3bil project.

 BIM is largely hampered in Australia by the lack of a contract capable of incorporating BIM.

-BIM Level 0 and 1 can be adequately incorporated into traditional procurement models such as design and construct contracts.
+BIM Level 0 and 1 can be adequately incorporated into traditional procurement models such as design and construction contracts.